 Corrections you can make at UAOnline

-You can make corrections to your address, email and phone information at UAOnline or on the printed form.
-At UAOnline select "Personal Information" then "Manage Your Address, Email and Phone Information."
+You can make corrections to your address, email and phone information at UAOnline.
+Select "Personal Information" then "Manage Your Address, Email and Phone Information."

 - Your current mailing address and phone.
 This is your school-year contact information, which might be different from your permanent, year-round contact information.